-As with Account Hierarchy, you can customize the contact hierarchy columns so you can show the details that are most useful to your sales team when they work in Lightning Experience.
-From Setup in Lightning Experience, click the Object Manager tab.
-In Contact, click Hierarchy Columns, and then edit the columns.
+There's a bonus to hierarchies in Lightning Experience-you can customize hierarchy columns to show the information that's most useful to your sales reps.

+To customize the account hierarchy columns, from Setup in Lightning Experience, click the Object Manager tab.
+In Account, click Hierarchy Columns, and then edit the columns.
+This customization is independent of the standard Recently Viewed Accounts list view.